Use a mortar and pestle to crush whole mustard seeds to make spicy, delicious Homemade Stone-Ground Mustard for sandwiches, burgers, and vinaigrettes.

 - Crush mustard seed using a mortar and pestle for a few seconds.

 - Slowly add water and continue grinding the seed.
-Use cold water for a milder mustard and hot water for a spicier mustard.
+Use hot water for a milder mustard and cold water for a spicier mustard.
 Grind until the water is incorporated, leaving some seeds whole.

 - Add the remaining ingredients and continue grinding until the desired consistency is achieved.
 Store the mustard in a glass jar in the refrigerator for 24 hours before serving.